 Meet Your Attorney

-Finding a good attorney is easy.
-Call the O'Bryan Law Offices at 502-400-4020 for a free consultation at one of our convenient locations in southern Indiana or Kentucky.
-Your attorney will listen to your concerns, will identify legal issues concerning your debts, and then recommend legal solutions.
+The first step in anyone’s Chapter 7 bankruptcy timeline is finding the right attorney.
+Finding a good Kentucky bankruptcy attorney is easy.
+Call the O’Bryan Law Offices at 502-400-4020 for a free consultation at one of our convenient locations in southern Indiana or Kentucky.
+Your attorney will listen to your concerns, identify legal issues concerning your debts, and then recommend legal solutions.
 While bankruptcy is not always the best option to solve a financial problem, it is a powerful tool that should be considered.
-Your attorney will also ask you to provide financial documentation such as tax returns, titles and deeds, and paystubs.
-Your attorney will take this information and draft a bankruptcy petition.
+Your Louisville bankruptcy attorney will also ask you to provide financial documentation such as tax returns, titles and deeds, and paystubs.
+The attorney will take this information and draft a bankruptcy petition.

 Sign and File Your Bankruptcy